-Coloured geophysical thematic maps (Table 25, Appendix IV) were produced at a scale of 1:25,000 for each parameter of interest.
+Coloured geophysical thematic maps (Table 23, Appendix IV) were produced at a scale of 1:25,000 for each parameter of interest.

-HEM: Apparent resistivities and centroid depths at 387 Hz, 1,820 Hz, 5,403 Hz, 8,389 Hz, 41,430 Hz, and 133,200 Hz; Resistivities at 1, 3, 5, 10, 20, 30,50, 70,90 and 120 m below ground level (bgl);
+HEM: Apparent resistivities and centroid depths at 387 Hz, 1,821 Hz, 5,407 Hz, 8,395 Hz, 41,440 Hz, and 133,300 Hz; Resistivities at 1, 2, 4, 7, 10, 13, 16 and 20 m below sea level (bsl); Depth to salt water;

-HMG: Anomalies of the total magnetic field; Anomalies of the total magnetic field, high-pass filtered, anthropogenic anomalies removed;
+HMG: Anomalies of the total magnetic field;

-HRD: Equivalent concentrations of the radioelements potassium, uranium, and thorium, total count and ground level exposure rate.
+HRD: Equivalent concentrations of the radioelements potassium, uranium, and thorium, total count rate and ground level exposure rate.

 The digital topographic map was used as base map.
 The surveyed flight lines are plotted in black/white containing information about the quality of the data.
-In addition, flight-line and elevations maps were produced.
+In addition, flight-line and elevation maps were produced.

 The flight-line maps show the position of the surveyed profiles on the topographic maps.
-The corresponding line number is shown at the end of a profile at which the flight for that profile commenced.
-Positions of selected time marks (records), e. g., every 100th, are marked with an "x".
-Every tenth plotted time mark is labelled with its number.
+The corresponding line numbers are shown at both ends of each profile.
+Positions of selected time marks (records) are marked with a short or long "|"e. g., every 10^{th} or 100^{th} record, respectively.
+Every 500^{th} record is labelled with its number.
 The flight-line maps permit fast and easy correlation of data from profiles and vertical sections and their position in the survey area.

-Digital elevation models (DEM) are derived from the corrected and levelled difference of bird elevation laser altitude.
+The on-shore digital elevation model (DEM) has been provided by TNO/Deltares.
 The elevation map also contains the topographic base map and the flight lines.